 The gay club is located at Calle 58 #10-18, in Bogota's gay neighbourhood called “Chapinero”, where you'll find most of gay bars and clubs.
 People make various pitstops around the area, either for a quick bite to eat or for drinks, before settling down for the night in Theatron.
 Be sure to check out our detailed guide to the best gay bars in Bogota to find out where to go for drinks before heading to Theatron.

-When is a good time to go to Theatron?
+Best time to go to Theatron

 Theatron officially opens from around 9 pm but doesn't really get busy until after 11 pm.
 The earlier you come, the more you can take advantage of the open bar that comes with your ticket.
 After all, who doesn't love an open bar?!